 One of Wave’s most unique features is Checkouts, an easy way to bill multiple clients at once.
 This eCommerce tool lets you create checkout links and send them to customers or post them on your website.
 FreshBooks does not have a comparable feature.

-Wave has partnered with OnDeck to offer built-in lending for qualified borrowers.
-FreshBooks does not have a similar lending feature.
+Until recently, Wave was partnered with OnDeck to offer built-in lending for qualified borrowers but the company has now ended its lending program.
+FreshBooks also does not have a lending feature.